 Causes of ischemic stroke

-The causes of ischemic stroke are related to changes in blood flow and can be: atherosclerosis, cardiac arrhythmia, diseases of heart valves, endocarditis, alterations in blood clotting, heart failure, acute myocardial infarction.
-Low blood pressure can also cause an ischemic stroke, since it reduces the flow of blood to the brain and causes narrowing of the cerebral arteries.
+The causes of ischemic stroke are related to changes in blood flow.
+They can be atherosclerosis, cardiac arrhythmia, heart valve diseases, endocarditis, alterations in blood clotting, heart failure, and acute myocardial infarction.
+Low blood pressure can also cause an ischemic stroke since it reduces blood flow to the brain and causes narrowing of the cerebral arteries.

-The treatment of ischemic stroke may include the use of drugs such as alteplase (thrombolytic), which destroys thrombus, aspirin and clopidogrel.
+The treatment of ischemic stroke may include using alteplase (thrombolytic) drugs, which destroy thrombus, aspirin, and clopidogrel.

-Surgery can be indicated as a treatment for ischemic stroke in severe cases, and aims to remove thrombi from the arteries, relieve blood pressure or revascularization of the arteries.
+Surgery can be indicated as a treatment for ischemic stroke in severe cases and aims to remove thrombi from the arteries, relieve blood pressure, or revascularize the streets.